OndrejSzekely/metron_ai_ardagen/docs_src/guides/docs_generation.md

 ## Manual Documentation Building

-1. It is recommended to use virtual environment, to encapsulate the dev tools (Python frameworks and other software components).
-Create Python **3.7** virtual environment using Python dependency management tool you are using (e.g. Conda, Pipenv, etc...).
+1. It is recommended to use virtual environment managed by [*uv*](https://docs.astral.sh/uv), to encapsulate the dev tools (Python frameworks and other software components) from the system.
+Create Python **3.11** virtual environment using Python dependency management tool you are using (e.g. Conda, Pipenv, etc...).

     ::::{admonition} Reference Installation Steps
     :class: tip, dropdown

     :::{eval-rst}
-    |:point_right:| It is recommended to use Anaconda channel `(how to get Anaconda <https://www.anaconda.com/products/individual>`_),
-    which also provides installation management of non-Python software components, and Python.
-Run following command to create a new virtual environment:
+    |:point_right:| Reference installation steps use [*uv*](https://docs.astral.sh/uv) management tool.
+Run following
+    command to create a new virtual environment:
     :::
     ```shell
-    conda create -n metron_dev_311 python=3.11
+    uv venv
     ```
-    Run following command to attach created virtual environment in which all further steps are executed:
-    ```shell
-    conda activate metron_dev_311
-    ```
     ::::

-2. Install following frameworks in the environment.
+2. Install documentation `docs` dependencies stored in `pyproject.toml` file.
     ```text
     sphinx (~5.0.2)
     myst-parser (=1.0.0)